 Organic matter is stable in the soil.
-It has been decomposed until it is resistant to further decomposition.
-Usually, only about 5 percent of it mineralizes yearly.
-That rate increases if temperature, oxygen, and moisture conditions become favorable for decomposition, which often occurs with excessive tillage.
-It is the stable organic matter that is analyzed in the soil test.
+They are exposed to decompose until they are resistant to further decomposition.
+Usually, only about 5 per cent of it mineralizes yearly.
+That rate increases if moisture, oxygen and temperature conditions become favourable for decomposition, which often appears with excessive tillage.
+In the Soil Test, it is a stable organic matter that is analysed.

 Test Method: IS: 2720 (P-22)1972

-The objective of this test is to determine the relative proportions of different granular sizes as they are passing through certain sieve sizes.
-Thus, the percentage of sand, gravel, silt and clay can be obtained from the sieve analysis test.
+The objective of this test is to determine the relative proportions of different granular sizes as they pass through a specific sieve size.
+Thus, the percentage of gravel, clay, silt and sand can be extracted from the sieve analysis test.

-The sieve analysis (grain size analysis) is widely used in classification of soils.
-The data obtained from grain size distribution curves is used in the design of filters for earth dams and to determine suitability of soil for road/highway construction, embankment fill of dam, airport runway/taxiway, etc.
+The sieve analysis (grain size analysis) is widely used in the classification of soils.
+The data obtained from grain size distribution curves is used in the design of filters of earth dams and to determine the suitability of the soil for road/highway construction, embankment fill of dam, airport runway/taxiway, etc.

 Test Method: IS: 2720 (P-4)1985

-Hydrometer testis the procedure generally adopted for determining the particle-size distribution in the soil for the fraction for that is finer than sieve size 0.075 mm.
+Hydrometer test is the procedure generally adopted for determining the particle-size distribution in the soil for the fraction that is finer than sieve size 0.075 mm.
 The lower limit of the particle size determined by this procedure is about 0.001 mm.

-The Plasticity Index is simply the numerical difference between the liquid limit and the plastic limit for a particular material and indicates the magnitude of the range of moisture content over which the soil remains plastic.
+The Plasticity Index is simply the numerical difference between the liquid limit and the plastic limit for a particular material; it indicates the magnitude of the range of moisture content where the soil remains plastic.
 It is a measure of the cohesive qualities of the binder resulting from the clay content.
-Also, it gives some indication of the amount of swelling and shrinkage that will result in the wetting and drying of that fraction tested.
+Also, it gives some indication of the amount of swelling and shrinkage that will result in the wetting and drying of the fraction tested.